By age one, 10% of babies will develop a food allergy, with egg and peanut the most common allergic foods.

 Women who are less than 23 weeks gestation can enroll into the PrEggNut Study to be involved during pregnancy and while breastfeeding.
 We are aiming to recruit between 200 and 300 PrEggNut Study participants.

-For both of these studies, we are looking for families with two or more family members (mother, father, brother or sister of the new expected baby) who have had either eczema, asthma, hay fever and/or a food allergy.
+We are looking for families with two or more family members (mother, father, brother or sister of the new expected baby) who have had either eczema, asthma, hay fever and/or a food allergy.

 Both studies involve the mother being allocated to a diet containing different amounts of eggs and peanuts.
-Participants will receive complementary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.
+Participants receive complementary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.